What is Revolving Credit Facility?

-The spread will depend on the underlying credit of the borrower via two pricing grid mechanisms:
+The spread will depend on the borrower’s underlying credit via two pricing grid mechanisms:

-- Investment Grade Borrowers: For investment grade borrowers, their pricing grid will depend on their external credit ratings (from agencies such as S&P and Moody’s).
+- Investment Grade Borrowers → For investment grade borrowers, their pricing grid depends on their external credit ratings (from agencies such as S&P and Moody’s).
 An example of an investment grade pricing margin would be: LIBOR + 100/120/140/160 bps depending on whether the credit rating was A- or better/BBB+/BBB/BBB-, respectively.

 - Leveraged Borrowers → For leveraged borrowers, the pricing grid will be based on credit ratios such as Debt / EBITDA.

 Lastly, the third type of fee charged is the commitment fee.
 These refer to fees charged on the undrawn portion of the credit facility, and are usually limited to a small percentage of the undrawn amount (e.g. 20%).

 Why charge for something that isn’t being used?